Cable reverse wrist curl

 - Keep your spine and neck neutral.

-- See also the seated barbell wrist curl.
+- See also the seated barbell wrist curl and the wrist roller.

 Cable reverse wrist curl videos

 Below is a video demonstration of how not to do the cable reverse wrist curl.
 Notice that there is no resistance at the bottom of the movement.
 To fix this problem, place your forearms on an elevated surface, as in the video demonstration above.